-Traders often claim that you can make a lot of money, if you buy options and track the news.
+Traders often claim that you can make money buying options and tracking the news at the same time.
 In today’s article, we shall discuss one parameter which can help retail traders, trade the impact of news, without having any knowledge of the news.
 We shall also back it with today’s live trade.
 The function is called Implied Volatility.
 The important question is why implied volatility?
-Simply because, those who understand the role of implied volatility are champions in trading option.
+Simply because those who understand the role of implied volatility are champions in trading options.

 The Importance Of IV Component

 There are several factors that cause option premiums to change.
 Implied Volatility is the most important amongst them.
 If you look closely, you will notice, retail traders are mostly focused on news or events while trading, they hardly ever look into the IV.
 So how can they change this?
 We all know that there are different factors that are responsible for the movement in options premium.
 Most of them are successfully computed by experts.
 However, Implied Volatility is a component, which can be computed only if we know where the market maker is standing between 9:15 am and 3:30 pm.
 For this reason, IV plays the most crucial role in determining the price of an option.

 You shall witness these phenomena on Thursday (RBI MPC).
 Stay Alert and chant with me – “ PREMIUMS NEVER LIE”